 Come as you are

-Recently we sang a song at church that I had never heard before and I have to say it touched my heart.
+We sing a song at church that never fails to touch my heart.
 It may pull at your heart too or maybe not, but I felt the words are worth sharing with you today.

 Come out of sadness from wherever you’ve been